About

 Proponents

-- Arizona Republican Party Chair Kelli Ward laid the groundwork for the Maricopa audit by initially calling on county election officials to “stop the counting” when it was clear that Biden was gaining an edge on election night.
+- Arizona Republican Party Chair Kelli Ward laid the groundwork for the Maricopa County audit by initially calling on county election officials to “stop the counting” when it was clear that Biden was gaining an edge on election night.

 Funding

 - Voices and Votes contributed $605,000 to the audit.
-This 501(c)(4) advocacy group is led by Christina Bobb, a Trump lawyer and former One America News Network host.
+This 501(c)(4) advocacy group is led by Christina Bobb, a Trump lawyer and former One America News host.
 In March 2022, the House Select Committee investigating the attack on the Capitol subpoenaed Bobb based on her role in spreading lies about election fraud.

 - Defending the Republic, a 501(c)(4) led by Trump legal advisor Sydney Powell, also contributed $550,000 to Cyber Ninjas for the audit.
 Dominion Voting Systems filed defamation lawsuits against Powell for her claims that the company’s machines contributed to election fraud.

-- Two other groups tied to Powell—The Legal Defense Fund for the American Republic and its parent organization, Election Integrity Funds for the American Republic—contributed $280,000.
+- Two other groups tied to Powell—the Legal Defense Fund for the American Republic and its parent organization, Election Integrity Funds for the American Republic—contributed $280,000.

 Results